googleinterns/step236-2020/README.md

 # Firebase setup

-For this project, you need an existing firebase project and a domain with gSuite for business.
+For this project, you need an existing Firebase project and a domain with G Suite.

 Install the Firebase CLI.